 Heavy cream has a shelf life of approximately 15 days from purchase before it begins the process of turning rancid.
 To prevent spoiling and avoid having to throw food out, you can freeze cream with a fat content of 36 percent or greater.
 Lighter creams do not freeze well.
-Freezing will not affect the nutritional content, although you will not be able to whip frozen cream after defrosting.
+Freezing will not affect the nutritional content, although the cream won't whip quite as well after it's frozen and thawed.

 About Heavy Cream